 Why Merchant Law?

 Our team is ready to help you navigate the complexities of dividing your marital property.
-To get started, just call us to ask for your free consultation.
-You’ll be paired with a family law lawyer who has decades of experience and a long track record of success.
+To get started.
+Call Merchant Law to speak with a lawyer now.
+Call (306) 359-7777 You’ll be paired with a family law lawyer who has decades of experience and a long track record of success.

 Together we’ll discover if Merchant Law is right for you.